Department of Licensing

 Washington State Property Tax Exemption: Disposable income is used to determine eligibility for certain property tax relief programs.
 Veterans' disability, dependency and indemnity compensation benefits are NOT included in the calculation of disposable income.
 (Military retirement pay still has to be included in disposable income.)

 Who is eligible for the Washington State Property Tax Exemption?
 To qualify for the Exemption Program, you must be at least 61 years of age OR disabled OR a disabled Veteran with a 100 percent service-connected disability.
-(If a Veteran is disabled and unable to work, or at least age 61, the Veteran may still qualify even if he/she is not 100% service connected disabled.)
+(If a Veteran is disabled and unable to work, or at least age 61, the Veteran may still qualify even if they are not 100% service-connected disabled.)
 You must also own and occupy your residence and your combined disposable income must be $40,000 or less, (Veterans' disability compensation and dependency and indemnity compensation are not included when calculating disposable income.)

 Washington State Property Tax Assistance Program for Surviving Spouses of Veterans: The qualifying Surviving Spouse receives assistance for payment of property taxes in the form of a grant.
 The assistance amount is based on the applicant's income, the value of the residence, and the local levy rates.
 The grant does not have to be repaid as long as the applicant continues to live in the residence until at least December 15 in the year a grant is received.